Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 This is the most enchanting place, high among the clouds!
 If you can spend a moment or ten here to pause and reflect, you will not go away empty hearted!

-The Way onward, on this monumental stone pathway from the chapel was no less inviting, pictured left.
+The Way onward, on this monumental stone pathway from the chapel was no less inviting, pictured below.
 It is unparalleled in its uniqueness and its beauty!
 Plus we were still catching the final moments of the sunrise.

 With the final colors of sunrise and the fog bank below us, we caught our breaths at the crazy wonderful world we live in!